Get the Muck Out! 3 helpful methods

 Pour the cloudy, mucky water from the full bucket onto the cloth covering the empty bucket.

-If the water goes through the filter and the cloudiness is filtered out, you most likely have dead organic vegetation.
+If the water goes through the filter and the cloudiness is filtered out, you may have dead organic vegetation.

-Dead vegetation can be broken down by raking and turning up the sediment and “muck” at the bottom on a weekly or bi-weekly basis.
-You can also use a beneficial pond bacteria product to speed up the biodegradation of the dead weeds, algae and leaves that have built up over the years.
-(Note: beneficial bacterial and aquatic weed killers may counteract each other.)
+Dead vegetation can be reduced by raking and turning up the sediment and “muck” on a weekly or bi-weekly basis.
+You can also use a beneficial pond bacteria product to speed up the decay of dead weeds, algae and leaves that have built up over the years.
+Note: beneficial bacterial and aquatic weed killers may counteract each other.)

-There is an easy way to solve this problem as well called Alum.
+Alum is an easy way to solve this problem.
 Aluminum Sulfate, or Alum, provides an attachment surface for these tiny clay particles causing them to settle to the bottom.
 Visible results occur in 1 to 2 days.

 Please feel free to email me or post questions you may have and I will respond accordingly.

 “I ordered the “Clear Pond” and applied as directed…The pond today is its natural clear beautiful aqua.
 Thank you so much.”

 F., Jackson SC

 Is your pond muck out of control?
 Is it time for a pond muck removal, but you just can’t figure out how to accomplish it?
 Often times pond muck and lake sediment are the result of millions of tiny clay particles that are in a “colloidal suspension”.
 Call 1-800-328-9350 or email email@example.com to know about pond muck control methods.
 Or go to the product page here. https://www.killlakeweeds.com/products/aquaclear-pellets

 Tagged in: pond muck, how to get rid of pond muck, pond muck removal, pond muck control